Guide to Hiring in the United Kingdom

 As competition increases and hybrid working becomes more available, an employer must consider how this new post-covid world can impact a potential employee’s decision to consider an office-based job.

-According to travel figures compiled by Google’s Mobility report, going back into the office is less popular in the United Kingdom than anywhere else in Europe.
-A portion of bosses in the UK much prefer their employees to work within sight because in their perspective, their staff are much more productive that way.
-Some employers also believe that it is much harder to be collaborative and creative with their staff over a video call versus an in-person meeting.
+According to travel figures compiled by Google’s Mobility report, returning to the office is less popular in the United Kingdom than elsewhere in Europe.
+Some bosses in the UK prefer their employees to work within sight because, in their perspective, their staff is much more productive that way.
+Some employers also believe that it is much harder to be collaborative and creative with their staff over a video call than an in-person meeting.

 However, many UK employees argue that they can get much more work done at home due to the lack of office-related distractions such as chatting with other colleagues and the high-volume level of general office noise.